 If you’re not a yogi or a vegan, don’t let that deter you from visiting Ubud.
+There is so much to do and I still have so much left to explore on my next visit to Ubud.
 It is an absolutely stunning part of Bali that should not be missed on your trip to Indonesia.

 What to do in Ubud, Bali Indonesia?
 This was my trip in a nutshell!
 Do you have anything to add?!
 Let me know in the comments below!